What If Your Kids Hate Skiing? A No-Pressure Family Plan in La Thuile

 A run down of things to do in La Thuile if you or a child in the family doesn’t want to ski

-So, if you’re worried about pressure, tears, or wasting money — here’s how to plan a no-pressure, flexible family ski trip to La Thuile.
+So if you’re worried about pressure, tears, or wasting money, here’s how to plan a no‑pressure ski trip that still feels like a success — for everyone.

 The No-Pressure Plan (That Actually Works)